RoyalUr/RoyalUr.net/README.md

 # 📂 Project Structure
-`/site/` contains the HTML and CSS files, as well as other site config files. \
+`/client/` contains the source files for the site, as well as site config files. \
-`/js/` contains the JavaScript of the client. \
+`/client/js/` contains the JavaScript of the client. \
-`/js/lib/` contains the JavaScript libraries used by the client. \
+`/client/js/lib/` contains the JavaScript libraries used by the client. \
 `package.json` contains the NPM dependencies for compiling the site. \
 `/compilation.json` contains the specification for how to compile the project. \
 `/compile.sh` is a convenience script for running compile.py and optionally post_compile.sh. \